 Applies to: Access for Microsoft 365, Access 2019.

-- Once you link to data, Access produces a two-way connection that synchronises changes to data in Access and Dynamics 365.
+- After you link to data, Access forms a two-way connection that synchronises changes to data in Access and the SQL Database.

-- After you import data, Access designs a single-use, copy of the data, and so changes to data in either Access or Dynamics 365 are unsynchronised.
+- Once you import data, Access produces a single-use, copy of the data, and so changes to data in either Access or the SQL Database are unsynchronised.

 Before you begin